 Speaking of the seminar held at Gateshead Building Control, their Environmental Health team commented:

-Excellent presentation from Mike Harvey at HETAS.
+Excellent presentation from HETAS.
 Great opportunity for CPD, working jointly with Building Control Officers and Environmental Health Officers.
 The technical detail of the presentation was very interesting & pictures of bad practice were excellent to learn from and discuss further.
 Lots of opportunity throughout for interaction with the audience for Q&A’s.
-Mike was very knowledgeable and would recommend to anyone who is thinking about booking a training session.
-The 2 hours flew by – we could have easily continued to talk to Mike on this subject all afternoon!
+The speaker was very knowledgeable and would recommend to anyone who is thinking about booking a training session.
+The 2 hours flew by – we could have easily continued to talk on this subject all afternoon!